 C:\Program Files (x86)\Java\JRE6\bin\Javacpl.exe

-As a side note, when launching, other-mouse-click the .exe and choose "Run as Administrator".
+As a side note, when launching the javacpl in this fashion, other-mouse-click the .exe and choose "Run as Administrator".
 Running as Administrator resolves a bug where changes in the Control Panel (especially Auto-update changes) do not stick.
 This is true even when the icon is working properly.
 Sun/Java is aware of this issue.

 Permanent Solution: